gamesbook/protograf/docs/source/core_shapes.rst

           Star()

-      It has the following properties based on the defaults:
+      The Star has the following properties based on the defaults:

       - centre at x-position ``1`` cm and at y-position ``1`` cm
       - default *radius* of ``1`` cm